NEONScience/NEON-Data-Skills/tutorials/R/structural-diversity/Structural-Diversity-Discrete-Return.md

     ## 1    5.941824  2.272381   0.9147319    0.863887     6.65967   0.6393701

-Now that we have run through how to measure each structural diversity metric, let's create a convenient function to run these a little faster on the TEAK site for a comparisons of structural diversity with HARV.
+Now that we have run through how to measure each structural diversity metric, let's create a convenient function to run these a little faster on the TEAK site for a comparison of structural diversity with HARV.